FurSquared/f2-programming-schedule/README.md

 These were used to merge the two schedule tabs.

-* **merge-map-dittman-ids.pl** -
-  Generate a list of Dittman IDs in the order of the master panel tab so they can be pasted into it.
+* **./merge-map-dittman-ids.pl** - Generate a list of Dittman IDs in the order of the master panel tab so they can be pasted into it.
 (Crosswalking the two sheets)
-* **merge-panel-tabs.pl** -
-  Generate output of Dittman tab data to put append to the master panel tab so they can be merged.
-It also performes some sanity checks to highlight any panel name or description difference.
+* **./merge-panel-tabs.pl > additional-data.tab** - Generate output of Dittman tab data to put append to the master panel tab so they can be merged.
+* **./merge-verify.pl** - Compare the Master and Dittman schedule tabs to see differences